Vortyne/pureRGB/FEATURES.md

 ## Things that Will Remain Unchanged
 - I will not make the game use Gen 2 colors/tilesets/music/sprites/etc.
-- I will not implement the physical/special split.
-I balanced the game around there not being one.
 - I will not split the SPECIAL stat into SPECIAL DEFENSE and SPECIAL ATTACK.
 I balanced the game around the combined special stat.
 - I will not add dark, steel, or fairy type.
 - I will not mess with the type matchup chart outside of the tweakable options already provided.